kingaa/serrapilheira/index.md

 1. To teach efficient approaches for performing scientific inference using POMP models.
 1. To familiarize students with the **pomp** package.
 1. To give students opportunities to work with such inference methods.
-1. To provide documented examples for student re-use.

 ----------------------